aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-11/lesson-01.md

 [OSC (Open Sound Control)](https://ccrma.stanford.edu/groups/osc/index.html) is a protocol for communicating among applications and hardware over a network connection.
 It was originally developed for realtime musical performances.

 {{<hint info>}}
 I like to think of OSC as the duct tape of new media.
 Quite often, we have to deal with connecting hardware and software together in unexpected ways.
-OSC makes this possivble
+OSC makes this possible.
 {{</hint>}}

 ### Anatomy of OSC Messages